-where $a_{ij}$ are constants (see, for instance, refs. \cite{Battesti_Rizzo,Fouche}).
-The leading-order term in Eq. \eqref{L_approx} corresponds to the Maxwell contribution $(\mathcal{F})$.
-Thus, we expect that $c_1 \approx 1 + \epsilon$, with $\epsilon << 1$ being a dimensionless parameter and, consequently, $c_1>0$.
+with $a_{ij}$ being constants (see, for instance, refs. \cite{Battesti_Rizzo,Fouche}).
+As expected, the leading-order term corresponds to the Maxwell contribution $(\mathcal{F})$.
+From this perspective, we have that $c_1 \approx 1 + \epsilon$, with $\epsilon << 1$ being a dimensionless parameter and, consequently, $c_1>0$.
 We shall return to this approach in Sec. \ref{sec_L_eff}, where only the quadratic corrections in $\mathcal{F}$ and $\mathcal{G}$ will be investigated.

 Next, we pass to describe the fluid theory.
 We shall adopt a similar methodology of a previous work in ref. \cite{Hass_leo_POP}.
-In a first approach, we consider the cold plasma limit described by
+Initially, we consider a cold plasma in the non-relativistic limit described by

 where $n$ denotes the electrons number density and ${\bf u}$ is the electrons fluid velocity field.
 In addition, $m$ and $-e$ correspond to the electron mass and charge, respectively.